JWingate15/JWingate15/README.md

-- 👋 Hi, I’m @JWingate15
+- 👋 Hi, I’m @JWingate15.
+I am a recent graduate of the Cybersecurity Professional Penetration Program @ Divergence Academy in Addison, Texas.
+I currently have Sec + and am preparing to take my Pentest + exam by the end of March.
-- 👀 I’m interested in cybersecurity, penetration testing (specifically web application pentesting), threat hunting, and SOC analysis
+- 👀 I’m interested in cybersecurity, penetration testing (specifically web application pentesting), threat hunting, and SOC analysis.
+I have a diverse educational and employment background which have refined and sharpened my analytical skills and ability to explain complex topics in simplistic terms.
-- 🌱 I’m currently continually practicing and refining my penetration skills utilizing TryHackMe while I prepare for the CompTIA Pentest + exam
 - 📫 I am always looking to connect with new professionals in the cybersecurity industry, so connect with me!
 [LinkedIn](https://www.linkedin.com/in/joseph-wingate/)
 - ⚡ Fun fact: I was a professional DJ for three years and now enjoy engaging in astrophotography, specifically pictures of the moon.